-Symptoms of Juvenile Rheumatoid Arthritis
+Symptoms of Juvenile Idiopathic Arthritis

 In some cases (less than half), internal organs, including the heart and the lungs (very rarely), may be involved.

 Eye inflammation is a potentially severe complication that sometimes occurs in children with pauciarticular JIA.
 Eye disease such as iritis and uveitis often are not present until some time after a child first develops JIA.

 Typically, there are periods when the symptoms of JIA are better or disappear (remissions) and times when symptoms are worse (flares).
 JIA is different in each child—some may have just one or two flares and never have symptoms again, which others experience many flares of even have symptoms that never go away.

 Note: Juvenile idiopathic arthritis (JIA) was previously known as Juvenile rheumatoid arthritis (JRA).